 Data quality is not good or bad, high or low.
-It’s a range, or measure, of the health of the data pumping through your organization.
+It’s a range, or measure, of the health of the data pumping through your organisation.
 For some processes, a marketing list with 5 percent duplicate names and 3 percent bad addresses might be acceptable.
 But if you’re meeting regulatory requirements, the risk of fines demands higher levels of data quality.

 Data quality management provides a context-specific process for improving the fitness of data that’s used for analysis and decision making.
 The goal is to create insights into the health of that data using various processes and technologies on increasingly bigger and more complex data sets.